|Rules and Glossary|

 Mylan WTT Finals

 The 2014 Mylan WTT Finals were held on the home court of the Western Conference Champion, the Springfield Lasers.
 In 2015, the Eastern Conference Champion will host the Finals.

 Seven roving linespersons and a head umpire comprise the officials’ group at a Mylan WTT match.
-The head umpire, who calls the match from a ground-level umpire's box, is in charge of the match.
+The head umpire is in charge of the match.
 His/her decisions are final.

 Order of Events